 The companies entering this sector are not always familiar with the regulations regarding electronic devices and in some cases tend to neglect them or apply them incorrectly.

 This unfortunately can have consequences on the health of end users, but also on legal aspects regarding privacy.

 Penalties for non-compliance of a product are actually quite high, because a few years can affect not only the producer, but all parties in the distribution chain and sales.

 It is therefore not unusual that for a single model does not conform fines come in clusters.

 It is therefore necessary to consider as a whole the device to be marketed, identifying potential risk factors and applying all the necessary measures to ensure product safety.

 The recent spread of wearable devices introduces more complexity in the design phase in order to ensure the quality and safety of products.

 The introduction of new technologies into products is a complex process that requires careful planning since its preliminary stages, both because the components and electronic systems often used are not designed for use in wearable devices, and because it is often difficult to determine a priori all of the potential conditions to which the device may be subjected.

-Moreover, wearable products that have as their purpose the user's health and wellbeing can be caught by doctor and then request that you follow the specific certification process of medical devices.
+The wearable products, that have as their purpose the user's health and wellbeing, They may come within the physician and therefore require specific certification of medical devices.